kevineaton/kesplora-api/README.md

 [ ] Add Redis and cache the site status on calls
 [ ] Add Open API Specification 3 files to document the API [ ] Add CI
+[ ] Add hcaptcha for signups and setups